ixvu/w4111_wiki/ER-Models.md

  * Relationships sets can have descriptive attributes
    * an user takes a course since when
 ![](https://github.com/micklinISgood/scribenotes/blob/master/L2/img10.39.31%20PM.png)
- * Ternary Relationships - Connects three entities
+ * Participation constraints & Ternary Relationships - Connects three entities
    * A course has at least one user AND at least one assignment
     * An user has at least one course AND at least one assignment
     * An assignment has at least one course AND at least one user
     * Grade not necessarily exists
 ![](https://github.com/micklinISgood/scribenotes/blob/master/L2/img10.38.45%20PM.png)
  * Participation constraints
-   * A course has at least one user AND at least one assignment
+   * A course has at least one user
-    * An user has at least one course AND at least one assignment
-    * An assignment has at least one course AND at least one user
+    * A course has exact one instructor
-    * Grade not necessarily exists
 ![](https://github.com/micklinISgood/scribenotes/blob/master/L2/img10.38.01%20PM.png)
- * Participation constraints
+ * Weak Entities
    * A course has at least one user AND at least one assignment
     * An user has at least one course AND at least one assignment
     * An assignment has at least one course AND at least one user